Interior Clarity: High CRI Lighting for Leather Restoration

 • Documentation: Does the manufacturer provide IES files for layout planning in software like AGi32?

 Achieving interior clarity is not about having the "brightest" shop—it is about having the most "accurate" one.
-By focusing on spectral quality, strategic placement, and certified reliability, professional detailers can ensure that every restoration job meets the highest standards of the craft.
+By focusing on spectral quality, strategic placement, and certified reliability, professional detailers can ensure every restoration job meets the highest standards of the craft.

 Disclaimer: This article is for informational purposes only and does not constitute professional electrical or safety advice.
 Always consult with a licensed electrician to ensure your lighting installation complies with the National Electrical Code (NEC) and local building regulations.